Missile boat: Current operations

 Iran and North Korea have some of the largest numbers of missile boats in operation today.
 North Korea alone operates more than 300, while Iran has been developing "swarm boats" to be used as harassing vessels in the heavily contested littoral waters of the Persian Gulf.
 To counter the threat, the US Navy has been developing an ASUW Littoral Defensive Anti-Surface Warfare doctrine, along with vessels such as the littoral combat ship.

 The People's Liberation Army Navy of China also has a large fleet of missile craft, which include Type 22 missile boats, Type 037IG Houxin-class missile boats and Type 037II Houjian-class missile boats, with a total of 109 units.

-Taiwan Navy has also deployed Kuang Hua VI-class missile boat to act as missile carriers in their fleet to counter big navies with naval version of "Shoot-and-scoot" technique along with their more than two hundred fishing ports.
+The Republic of China Navy based in Taiwan has also deployed the Kuang Hua VI-class missile boat to act as missile carriers in their fleet to counter big navies with naval version of "Shoot-and-scoot" technique along with their more than two hundred fishing ports.
 Originally, they plan to add so called Micro-class missile assault boat to their fleet under Admiral Lee Hsi-ming, yet the plan was halted due to budgetary issues.